Nitrodist/markcampbell.me/_posts/2016-04-12-setting-up-yank-to-clipboard-on-a-mac-with-vim.md

 ### Installing Vim via homebrew with the proper options

-I use [homebrew](http://brew.sh/) and I used it to install Vim with the proper flags enabled.
+I use [homebrew](http://brew.sh/) and I used it to install Vim.
 If you run `brew options vim`, you'll see the options available.
 What we're looking for is `--with-client-server`:

 ```sh
 $ brew options vim